codex-academy/codeX_Feb2015Intro/README.md

 * Switch of the CSS styling at affects the selected element
 * Look at the Javascript source code used by your web page
 * Add a breakpoint in Javascript sourcecode

+### Sublime Text

+Sublime Text editor is a text editor with lots of nice features that makes your life as a developer much easier.

+A few of those features includes:
+* Basic code completion - based on content in your file
+* Syntax highligting
+* Html tag completion
+* Html file basic templates

+Let's try some things:

+* Create a file called index.html in Sublime text
+* At the first line in the file type ```html```
+* Now press 'tab'
+* What happened?
+* Save the file...
+* Now in the body tag type ```h1```
+* Press press 'tab' again
+* What happened?
+* In the body of the tag you just created type 'Hello World!'

+### HTML

+Now we are going to do some HTML outside of Codecademy
+* Create a file called
+* Step 1
+* Step 2
+* Step 3

+### Javascript

+Now let's add some behaviour to the web page above...

 ### Javascript on the command line